RigsOfRods/docs.rigsofrods.org/source/terrain-creation/scripting.md

 Terrain Scripting
 ============

-!!! warning
-    This page is currently NOT up-to-date with the latest version of Rigs of Rods.
-Script examples should still work, but links, directory locations and settings may not be accurate with the current version.

 ## Event box

 this simple example will create an oil depot that reacts on trucks that drive into it.

 ### Prerequisites

--   move nhelens.zip to the "My Documents/Rigs of Rods/terrains" folder and unpack all its files to a new directory "nhelens"
+-   move nhelens.zip to the  `Documents/My Games/Rigs of Rods/mods` folder and unpack all its files to a new directory "nhelens"
 -   remove the old nhelens.zip to prevent collisions
--   Enable "Debug Collision Meshes" in your RoR configurator ('Settings'&gt;'Debug'&gt;'Debug Collision Meshes') to be able to see the debug visualization for events
+-   Enable "Debug Collisions" in your RoR settings ('Settings'&gt;'Diagnostic'&gt;'Debug Collisions') to be able to see the debug visualization for events
--   get an oil-well mesh and a fitting .odef file: <http://forumold.rigsofrods.com/index.php?topic=28551.msg355869#msg355869>
+-   get an oil-well mesh and a fitting .odef file: ~~<http://forumold.rigsofrods.com/index.php?topic=28551.msg355869#msg355869>~~ (Needs a new link)

 ### Defining the event box